daithioc95/MS2/README.md

 - Events

 #### Phase 2
 The second phase will be added at a later stage due to time and content capacity.
-As the compnay is yet to give any tours, there is a lack of content for the Gallery section.
+As the company is yet to give any tours, there is a lack of content for the Gallery section.
 - History
 - Gallery